uviclibraries/podcasting/additional-resources.md

 - Sterne, J., Morris, J., Baker, M. B., & Freire, A. M. (2008).
 [The politics of podcasting](http://thirteen.fibreculturejournal.org/fcj-087-thepolitics-of-podcasting/){:target="_blank"}.
 The Fibreculture Journal, 13.
 - Andrew J. Salvati, [Podcasting the Past: Hardcore History, Fandom, and DIY Histories](https://www.academia.edu/18933306/Podcasting_the_Past_Hardcore_History_Fandom_and_DIY_Histories){:target="_blank"}, Journal of Radio & Audio Media 22.
 N.2 (2015): 231-239

+## Hardware suggestions
+The Digital Scholarship Commons does not receive any commercial endorsements.
+These recommendations are given because our staff has already used these products for their own projects, or have been given feedback directly from those who have.

+- **ZOOM H2essential Multi-Mic Handy Recorder**: the ZOOM (company name, and no affiliation with the Zoom, the video conferencing software) makes an excellent **portable audio recorder** for the price (roughly $250 CDN after tax), called the [H2essential Multi-Mic Handy Recorder](https://zoomcorp.com/en/ca/handheld-recorders/handheld-recorders/h2essential/).
+This recorder runs on AA batteries, and is about the size of a cellphone.
+It is designed for interviews, music, field recordings, and more.
+ZOOM made and older model, which is also excellent, called the H2N, which you might still be able to find on Ebay.
+Finally, check out the [ZOOM H1n Portable Recorder](https://zoomcorp.com/en/ca/handheld-recorders/handheld-recorders/h1n-vp-handy-recorder/), which is cheaper (roughly $150 CDN), smaller, and with fewer options, but is a great audio-recording upgrade compared to a smartphone.

 ## Acknowledgements

 - [UBC Library Research Commons](https://github.com/ubc-library-rc/), for their assistance with the Jekyll template for GitHub Pages.